-A small number of states have implemented reforms to end the rape kit backlog, including legislation, policies and state funding.
+A growing number of states have taken first steps to end the untested rape kit backlog:

-In Michigan, Governor Rick Snyder signed a supplemental budget bill on July 3, 2013, which dedicated $4 million in state legal settlement funds toward clearing the backlog of untested rape kits in Wayne County, which encompasses Detroit.
-Officials predict that these funds will allow for the testing of the majority of the backlog of more than 11,000 untested kits.
+- In Michigan, Governor Rick Snyder signed a 2013 budget bill which dedicated $4 million in state legal settlement funds toward clearing the backlog of untested rape kits in Wayne County.

 These reforms have had varying levels of success.
-The ability of a state to implement newly enacted legislation and policies often depends in part on whether additional resources and funding are dedicated to clearing the backlog and pursuing leads.
-Training is also key to ensuring that law enforcement and crime lab officials are committed to fully implementing new reforms, including re-engaging survivors whose kits have been part of the backlog, a process known as victim notification.
+Implementation often depends on whether law enforcement, crime labs, and prosecutors receive additional resources and funding dedicated to clearing the backlog and pursuing leads.
+Change also relies on elected officials and criminal justice leaders prioritizing reform efforts.
+Training is key to ensuring a commitment to fully implementing new reforms, including re-engaging survivors whose kits have been part of the backlog, a process known as victim notification.

 Learn more about the landscape of statewide reform across the country.